Japanese aircraft carrier Shinano: Launching

 The ship was originally scheduled for completion in April 1945, but construction was expedited after the defeat at the Battle of the Philippine Sea in June 1944 as the IJN anticipated that the United States would now be able to bomb Japan with long-range aircraft from bases in the Mariana Islands.
 The builder was unable to increase the number of workers on Shinano and could not meet the new deadline of October.
-Even so, the pressure to finish as quickly as possible led to poor workmanship by the workforce.
+Therefore, the pressure to finish as quickly as possible led to poor workmanship by the workforce.

 Shinanos launch on 8 October 1944, with Captain Toshio Abe in command, was marred by what some considered an ill-omened accident.
 During the floating-out procedure, one of the caissons at the end of the dock that had not been properly ballasted with seawater unexpectedly lifted as the water rose to the level of the harbor.
 The sudden inrush of water into the graving dock pushed the carrier into the forward end, damaging the bow structure below the waterline and requiring repairs in drydock.
 These were completed by 26 October.